5-Day Uganda Primates and Cultural Heritage Safari

 Driving Time: Approx. 8 to 9 hours.

 This is the day the entire safari has been building toward.
-Following an early breakfast, you proceed to the Bwindi park headquarters for the Gorilla Trekking briefing at 7:00 AM.
+Following an early breakfast, you proceed to the Bwindi Impenetrable National Park headquarters for the Gorilla Trekking briefing at 7:00 AM.
 You will be assigned to one of the habituated gorilla families, and your team of trackers and rangers will guide you into the dense, primordial forest The trek itself is challenging, often involving steep slopes and dense vegetation, but the moment you meet a Mountain Gorilla family a towering Silverback, playful youngsters, and protective mothers is universally described as life-changing.
 You will spend one precious hour with these gentle giants, observing their human-like behavior, before quietly departing

 Mountain Gorilla family